 Toy caps and some noisemaking guns and other toys can produce sounds at noise levels that can damage hearing.
 The law requires the following label on boxes of caps producing noise above a certain level: "WARNING—Do not fire closer than one foot to the ear.
 Do not use indoors."
 Caps producing noise that can injure a child's hearing are banned.

 Check all toys periodically for breakage and potential hazards.
 A damaged or dangerous toy should be thrown away or repaired right away.
 And don't forget to check outdoor toys.
 Examine these regularly for rust or weak parts that could become hazardous.

 Teach children to put their toys safely away on shelves or in a toy chest after playing to prevent trips and falls.
 Toy boxes, too, should be checked for safety.
 Use a toy chest that has a lid that will stay open in any position to which it is raised and will not fall unexpectedly on a child.
 For extra safety, be sure there are ventilation holes for fresh air.
 Watch for sharp edges that could cut and hinges that could pinch or squeeze.
 See that toys used outdoors are also stored after play.

 Playing It Safe

 Keep toys designed for older children out of the hands of little ones.
 Follow labels that give age recommendations.
 Some toys are recommended for older children because they may be hazardous in the hands of a younger child.
 Teach older children to help keep their toys away from younger brothers and sisters.
-Even a balloon, when deflated or broken, can choke or suffocate a child if he tries to swallow it.
+Even a balloon, when deflated or broken, can choke or suffocate a child.

-To report a product hazard or a product-related injury, visit the Consumer Product Safety Commission's website.
+To report an unsafe product, visit the Consumer Product Safety Commission's website.